-More photographs and information about the shops and other businesses in the Faringdon Cornmarket.
+More photographs and information about the shops and other businesses in the Faringdon Corn Market.
 The photographs of premises shown here have been scanned in from the original photographs given to the Society over the years and stored in the Society’s archives.
 The numbers given for each property mentioned correspond as accurately as possible to the postal addresses and are shown on the above map.
-An occupational history of each premises, as far as is known, can be found on the ‘Shops & Businesses in the Corn Market (1)‘ page.
+An occupational history of each premises, as far as is known, can be found on the ‘Shops & Businesses in the Corn Market‘ page.

 1916.
 On the left is #3 the Red Lion.
 The Post Office next, followed by Carter’s grocery store are addressed as being on Marlborough Street.
 The International Stores #4 faces the Corn Market.
 The Corn Exchange #5 can be seen on the right and was originally used for the sale local produce.
 Later it was used as a cinema and nowadays for a variety of functions.
 In 1997 a licence was granted to enable marriages to be performed there.

-1920s.
-The International Tea Co. shop has the sun blind down to protect the goods in their window display.
-The Corn Exchange has finished as a farmers’ dealing centre and is now Faringdon’s first cinema with the best seats in the house costing 3d (just over 1p).
+1920s. #4 The International Tea Co. shop has the sun blind down to protect the goods in their window display.
+The Corn Exchange, built in 1863, has finished as a farmers’ dealing centre and at this time was Faringdon’s first cinema with the best seats in the house costing 3d (just over 1p).
 The auctioneer’s gallery was commonly called ‘the cuddly corner’ as it was frequented by the young couples, these seats cost 6d (2.5p).
 The gallery also held the store of rat-infested grain sacks, much to the detriment of any budding romance.
 Saturday morning sessions were also held at the cinema when youngsters could get in, to see such films as the Pearl White thrillers, for the price of 2d.

 1910.
 Crossing over to the other side of Gloucester Street is #6 Taylor & Sons, a butcher’s shop & slaughter house.
 The shop was between the Volunteer Inn and what is now the opticians #7 in Corn Market.
 It was sold to Carter’s in 1959 (see below) and remained a butcher’s until 1987.

-Early 1930s.
+Early 1930s. #7-10.
 On the left is #7 White Bros.
 Mr George White was first recorded in London St in 1844 and then in 1854 in Gloucester St and he was listed as a hair cutter and perfumer.
 At this time it is two brothers doing the hairdressing but there is also a ladies hairdressing salon on the first floor.
 Next is #8 Wyles Bros. boot and shoe shop; they were one of the oldest continuous businesses in Faringdon for some time.
 This shop was first recorded as the Leeds & Leicester Shoe Company and later they changed their name to Wyle’s and finally closed in the 1970s.
-The building was renovated in 1982 (pink house in 2nd photo) possibly when it became Harpers Estate Agent.
-Next is #9 a little private house, then comes Mr Yeatman, who used to advertise as a breeches maker, outfitter and tailor.
-He was first recorded in 1895.
+The building was renovated in 1982 (pink house in 2nd photo) possibly when it became Peter Edwards & Co who were Chartered Accountants.
+Next is #9 a little private house, then comes #10 H.E.
+Yeatman’s, which used to advertise as a breeches maker, outfitter and tailor and was first recorded in 1895.
 One of the traps in front of the buildings is Mr Viner’s from Smokedown Farm who is in town shopping with his wife.
-The 2nd photo from 1982 shows #9 with the blue wall has at some time been converted into a shop, here owned by Hyslops (optician) who also owned #10.
-Both are now Istanbul Barbers.
+The 2nd photo from 1982 shows #8 being renovated and #9 with the blue wall has at some time been converted into a shop, here owned by Hyslop Optician.